davidaq/aq-web-front-node/README.md

 *app/subdir/C.js*

-    import Class from 'B'; // when not starting with './' or '../', the path will be resolved
+    import Class from 'B'; // when not starting with './' or '../', the path will be
-                           // relative to app diretory, so this is the same as import '../B'
+                           // resolved relative to app diretory, so this is the same
+                           // as writing `import '../B'`

     var b = new Class();
     console.log(b.whoAmI()); //$> B : A